christiangoran/personal-assistant/README.md

 You find the PNG version [here](https://github.com/christiangoran/personal-assistant/blob/main/assets/readmefiles/chatbot-flowchart.png)

 ### Database Structure

+#### Google API
 Google Sheets services is used to store project's database in the spreadsheet.
 There is one worksheet called log that is used to store the timestamp of a question, user name, question and answer.

 ![Google Spreadsheet chat log](https://github.com/christiangoran/personal-assistant/blob/main/assets/readmefiles/chatlog.png)

+#### ChatGPT Integration
+This project integrates OpenAI's language model, ChatGPT, for its core functionality.

+Method: get_response

+The get_response method is the core of the interaction with the OpenAI API.
+It takes user input as an argument and sends it to the ChatGPT model for processing.

+The function begins by creating a ChatCompletion object using the openai.ChatCompletion.create method.
+This method takes two parameters: the model to be used (in this case, "gpt-3.5-turbo") and a list of messages.
+In our case, the list of messages only contains one message, which is the user's input, and it is assigned the role of "assistant".

+The ChatCompletion.create method sends a POST request to the OpenAI API, which processes the user's input and generates a response.
+The response is returned as a ChatCompletion object.

+If the ChatCompletion object contains choices (i.e., generated responses), the function returns the content of the first choice.
+If no choices are generated (which could happen if there's an issue with the input or the API), the function returns a default error message.

+In case of any exceptions during the process, such as network issues or API errors, the function catches the exception and prints an error message, along with the exception details.
+This helps in debugging and understanding what went wrong during the interaction with the API.

 ### Features